joevandebilt/Legend-Of-Drongo/README.txt

 - Added default player editor to world designer
 - Made default player inherit from world file rather than code
 - Enabled Item Editor to lock out class if a particular item class is intended to be used.

+v2.6.1
+- Changed player inventory to list
+- Changed inventory interactions to compensate for lists as opposed to arrays
+- Made space in inventory prevent pickups/buys (fixed stack overflow)
+- Converted existing worlds to new data structures

 If you encounter an error, please email the error file to joevandebilt@live.co.uk, or report it on gitHub